 Then, see if you’ve left out any important information.
 If you have, incorporate that into your project as quickly as possible.
 After you’ve looked it over a few times, ask your colleagues if they have any suggestions to make it better.
 If they do, incorporate their feedback immediately.

 This is also a good opportunity to ask any last-minute questions if they come up.
 If confusion arises, talk to your project manager and your teammates to clarify these issues before turning your project in.
 It’s best to ask questions before turning in a project instead of asking them after the fact or not asking them at all.
 Your teammates and your supervisor will really appreciate it.
 Your manager will likely be more satisfied with your project if you implement these strategies.

 Depending on your project’s brevity, you will want to plan a day, or at least a few hours, for revising your project.
 This will give you time to make sure there’s no missing information, accept feedback, and make sure that your project is the absolute best it can be.
 Your team, not to mention management, will really appreciate your efforts in this area.

 It can be tough to get started on a project.
 You might have fears that it won’t be perfect, especially if you set extremely high standards for yourself.
 You might be putting so much pressure on yourself that you can’t even start it.

-Enrol in the University of Dayton Project Management: Practical Skills and Applications program, which was created in collaboration with GetSmarter, today!
+Enroll in the University of Dayton Project Management: Practical Skills and Applications program, created in collaboration with GetSmarter, today!
 The certificate of completion that you receive from this eight-week course will serve as proof of your acquired knowledge.
 It will also provide you with a great deal of confidence in project management.
 You can discover more opportunities such as this one by visiting GetSmarter online or contacting us at https://www.getsmarter.com/contact.